RayMPerry/haxe-project-template/README.md

 # Haxe Project Template

 This is a template repository that uses `lix` as the package manager.
-As a result, there are a few steps that need to be done before engagin in Haxe development.
+As a result, there are a few steps that need to be done before engaging in Haxe development.

 ### Prerequisites